bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.0.4 (04/27/2014) =
+* Add break, if no plugin is active, fixed [Error in "Active In" column](http://wordpress.org/support/topic/error-in-active-in-column)

 = 1.0.3 (03/09/2014) =
 * Remove Super Admin check, that works the enhancements also on other roles.
 * Add indicator for "Network Only" Plugins.